eric-geppert/expressApp/readme.md

 - add other PR catagories
 - add ability to put in weights/times for a specific days lifts?
 - find better library for weights/PR tracker chart. (the problem is with the dynamic X axis being dates)
+- allow user to change their email or add backup email
+- create backup email/phone service?
+- seperate readme to change log.

 maybe todos: